The children of prisoners are six times more likely than their peers to end up in prison as adults.

 The Extraordinary Lives program exists to offer prisoners’ children ongoing support, encouragement and an understanding of who God created them to be.
 In this way, it aims to break the intergenerational cycle of crime and incarceration within families.

-Through your support, the program cares for children in five important ways:
+Through your support, the program cares for children in three important ways:

 One-on-one Mentoring